-Water expands when it freezes, this can cause leaks in your pipes.
-If you discover a leak, turn off the water supply to your home at the main shut off valve and contact a plumber.
-If you’re planning to leave your home, turn off your water supply at the main shut off valve.
+Water expands when it freezes, and this can cause leaks in your pipes.
+If you discover a leak, turn off the water supply to your home at the main shut-off valve and contact a plumber.
+If you’re planning to leave your home, turn off your water supply at the main shut-off valve.

 Here are more quick tips for prevention & recovery from cold weather conditions as it pertains to water pipes this winter: